Pedro I of Brazil: Second marriage

 Marriage of Pedro I to Amélie of Leuchtenberg.
 Next to him, in order of precedence, are his children with Maria Leopoldina: Pedro, Januária, Paula and Francisca.
 Painting by Debret.

 After his wife's death, Pedro I realized how miserably he had treated her, and his relationship with Domitila began to crumble.
 Maria Leopoldina, unlike his mistress, was popular, honest and loved him without expecting anything in return.
 The Emperor greatly missed her, and even his obsession with Domitila failed to overcome his sense of loss and regret.
-One day Domitila found him weeping on the floor and embracing a portrait of his deceased wife, whose sad-looking ghost Pedro I claimed to have seen.
+One day, Domitila found him weeping on the floor and embracing a portrait of his deceased wife, whose sad-looking ghost Pedro I claimed to have seen.
 Later on, the Emperor left the bed he shared with Domitila and shouted: "Get off of me!
 I know I live an unworthy life of a sovereign.
 The thought of the Empress does not leave me."
 He did not forget his children, orphaned of their mother, and was observed on more than one occasion holding his son, the young Pedro, in his arms and saying: "Poor boy, you are the most unhappy prince in the world."

 At the insistence of Pedro I, Domitila departed from Rio de Janeiro on 27 June 1828.
 He had resolved to marry again and to become a better person.
 He even tried to persuade his father-in-law of his sincerity, by claiming in a letter "that all my wickedness is over, that I shall not again fall into those errors into which I have fallen, which I regret and have asked God for forgiveness".
 Francis I was less than convinced.
 The Austrian emperor, deeply offended by the conduct his daughter endured, withdrew his support for Brazilian concerns and frustrated Pedro I's Portuguese interests.
 Because of Pedro I's bad reputation in Europe, owing to his past behavior, princesses from several nations declined his proposals of marriage one after another.
 His pride thus wounded, he allowed his mistress to return, which she did on 29 April 1829 after having been away nearly a year.

-However, once he learned that a betrothal had finally been arranged, the Emperor ended his relationship to Domitila.
+However, once he learned that a betrothal had finally been arranged, the Emperor ended his relationship with Domitila.
 She returned to her native province of São Paulo on 27 August, where she remained.
 Days earlier, on 2 August, the Emperor had been married by proxy to Amélie of Leuchtenberg.
 He was stunned by her beauty after meeting her in person.
 The vows previously made by proxy were ratified in a Nuptial Mass on 17 October.
-Amélie was kind and loving to his children and provided a much needed sense of normality to both his family and the general public.
+Amélie was kind and loving to his children, and provided a much needed sense of normality to both his family and the general public.
 After Domitila's banishment from court, the vow the Emperor made to alter his behavior proved to be sincere.
-He had no more affairs and remained faithful to his spouse.
+He had no more affairs and remained faithful to his new spouse.
 In an attempt to mitigate and move beyond other past misdeeds, he made peace with José Bonifácio, his former minister and mentor.